fleetdm/fleet/docs/Deploying/Configuration.md

 Note that currently, if both the failing policies webhook *and* this `osquery.enable_async_host_processing` option are set, some failing policies webhooks could be missing (some transitions from succeeding to failing or vice-versa could happen without triggering a webhook request).

-It can be set to a single boolean value ("true" or "false"), which controls all async host processing tasks, or it can be set for specific async tasks using a syntax similar to an URL query string or parameters in a Data Source Name (DSN) string, e.g. "label_membership=true&policy_membership=true".
+It can be set to a single boolean value ("true" or "false"), which controls all async host processing tasks, or it can be set for specific async tasks using a syntax similar to an URL query string or parameters in a Data Source Name (DSN) string, e.g., "label_membership=true&policy_membership=true".
 When using the per-task syntax, omitted tasks get the default value.
 The supported async task names are:

 * `label_membership` for updating the hosts' label query execution;
 * `policy_membership` for updating the hosts' policy membership results;